probcomp/BayesDB/_posts/2014-06-18-GetStarted.markdown

 	>>> client('LOAD MODEL dha_models.pkl.gz INTO dha;')
 	>>> client('ESTIMATE PAIRWISE DEPENDENCE PROBABILIY FROM dha SAVE TO dha_z.png;')

-You've just created a Z matrix, which shows you the dependence between each pair of columns, and saved it to `dha_z.png`.
+You've just created a dependence probability matrix, which shows you the probability of dependence between each pair of columns, and saved it to `dha_z.png`.